-Prostate cancer (PCa) affects approximately 1 in 7 men and thus represents the fourth most common cancer worldwide.
+Prostate cancer (PCa) is the fourth most common cancer in the world, accounting for 15% of the diagnosed cancers.
 The current gold standard for the screening of men at risk of PCa is based on the prostate specific antigen (PSA) test, which measures serum levels of PSA an enzyme produced by the prostate gland.
 With the results of this screening method, however, over half of the men screened are erroneously subjected to unnecessary and invasive surgical biopsies.
 This procedure is associated with considerable discomfort, pain and risk of infections for the patient.
 Hence, improved strategies for the early detection and timely prediction of the aggressiveness of the disease are urgently needed.

 Quelles sont les particularités de ce projet?